xieyizheng/hybridfmaps/README.md

 ![img](figures/teaser.jpg)

 ## Installation
 Our code relies on PyTorch, along with several other common libraries.
-They can often be installed manually easily.
-However, for convenience, we provide a conda environment file for easy setup:
+We recommend to use our provided conda environment file for compatibility:
 ```bash
 # create new virtual environment
 conda env create --name hybridfmaps -f environment.yml